 Trane is a reputable brand that produces quality air conditioning units.
 The company has more than 120 years of experience and is a widely recognized name.

-Trane puts each HVAC unit through 16 weeks of testing in its Systems Extreme Environmental Test (SEET) lab in Tyler, Texas.
+Trane tests each HVAC unit for 16 weeks in its Systems Extreme Environmental Test (SEET) lab in Tyler, Texas.
 Systems are exposed to cold and heat to replicate five years of wear and tear.
-This intense testing ensures your Trane system will last for years without constant maintenance or repairs.
+This intense testing ensures that your Trane system will last for years without constant maintenance or repairs.
 Trane also manufactures many parts in-house to maintain quality standards and ensure system compatibility.

 Trane’s energy efficiency and sound levels are additional markers of quality.
 We’ll go over both factors in more detail below.